 To keep the lungs healthy and prevent the risk of lung disease, the American Lung Association recommends exercising regularly, performing breathing exercises, avoiding smoking, avoiding exposure to indoor pollutants that can damage your lungs, reducing exposure to outdoor air pollution and getting vaccines against infectious respiratory.
 It is also important to screen for lung cancer even if there’s no signs of the condition, as early detection is critical to identifying and beating the disease.

 Some of the common symptoms of lung disease include chronic cough that lasts for at least one month, chest pain mainly caused by breathing or coughing, shortness of breath without any physical exertion, chronic mucus production and wheezing.
 Depending on symptoms and diagnosis, doctors might recommend a lung test or procedure such as bronchoscopy, chest tube procedure, CT scan, lung biopsy, endobronchial ultrasound (EBUS), exhaled nitric oxide test and more.
 A pulmonologist can treat many kinds of lung problems.
-Treatments provided can be reported in medical claims using right ICD-10 codes.
+Diagnoses should be documented using right ICD-10 codes.